Pollution in Korea: Livestock wastewater

-Damage cases of water pollution
+Cases of water pollution

 March–April 1991 Phenol contamination

 30tons of phenolic liquid leaked from Doosan Electronics in Gumi Industrial Complex into Nakdong River.

 A pipe ruptured in a phenol stock storage tank at Doosan Electronics in Gupo-dong, Gumi-si, Gyeongsangbuk-do.
 30 tons of phenol flowed into Okgyecheon, a tributary of the Nakdong River, and then went to the water intake plant of Daegu citizens.
 As a result, when Daegu citizens reported that tap water smelled, the water intake plant added a large amount of chlorine disinfectant without properly identifying the cause, making the situation worse.
 The water intake site responded with simple disinfection by adding a large amount of chlorine disinfectant.
 However, when phenol is combined with chlorine, it undergoes a chemical reaction and turns into chlorophenol.
 As a result, the tap water of Daegu Metropolitan City was quickly contaminated with phenol.
 In addition, phenol flowed along the Nakdong River and was detected in Haman and Miryang downstream, and eventually, phenol was also detected in the water supply source of Busan Metropolitan City, causing contamination of the Nakdong River basin with phenol.

+Doosan officials apologized for the pollution and vowed to "restore tap water to normal."
+Government prosecutors condemned the company and other factories for water pollution and instituted an immediate 70-day crackdown; they also arrested six Doosan officials.

-September 1991 Sulfuric acid pollution accident
+September 1991 Sulfuric acid pollution

 A tanker truck carrying 20tons of sulfuric acid crashed in the upper stream of the Nakdong River, killing a group of fish.

-January 1994 Nakdong River Odor Incident
+January 1994 Nakdong River odors

 Water pollution waves, starting with the smell of tap water in Dalseong, Daegu, benzene, and toluene were detected in the Nakdong River water system.

-June 1994 Dichloromethane contamination incident
+June 1994 Dichloromethane contamination

 Dichloromethane, a Carcinogenic substance, was detected more than 5300 times the standard value, and water intake at 12 water purification plants in the Nakdong River was stopped.

-June 1994 Waste oil pollution incident
+June 1994 Waste oil pollution

 The wastewater storage tank of the Seongseo Industrial Complex was deteriorated, causing corruption and urgent repair.
 It is the case of discharging 20 tons of waste oil that were being stored in the wastewater storage tank by using the rain gap during the rainy season.